Fausto1891/ethical-alignment-loop/README.md

 This repository uses two different license layers:

-* Software code, when added, is covered by the GNU GPL-2.0 license included in the LICENSE file.
+* Software code is covered by the GNU GPL-2.0 license included in the LICENSE file.
 * The book, written content, pseudocode, conceptual framework, documentation, and philosophical material are covered by the content license described in LICENSE_CONTENT.md.

 The TaoShidō Ethical Alignment Loop, as a written and conceptual work, is shared for reading, study, non-commercial use, adaptation, translation, and discussion with attribution to Fausto Meninno.